bjmllr/unnatural/README.md

 ### Unnatural::Substitution

 Compares strings by zero-padding integer sequences such that all are the same length.
 Pure Ruby.
 Tends to be outperformed by `Unnatural::Scan` on longer strings.
-The default on JRuby.
+Recommended for sorting short unicode strings.

 ## Installation